 Option Problems Action An IBM option that was just installed does not work.
 Verify that: 1.
 The option is designed for your computer.
-2. You followed the installation instructions supplied with the option and in Installing Options in Your Personal Computer .
+You followed the installation instructions supplied with the option and in Installing Options in Your Personal Computer.
 All option files (if required) are installed correctly.
-See "Installing Files from Option Diskettes" on page 100 for information about installing option files.
+See "Installing Files from Option Diskettes" on page 99 for information about installing option files.
 4. You have not loosened any other installed options or cables.
 5. If the option is an adapter, you have provided enough hardware resources for the adapter to function correctly.
 Refer to the documentation that comes with the adapter (as well as the documentation for any other installed adapters) to determine the resources required for each adapter.
-6. You updated the configuration information in the Configuration/Setup Utility program, if necessary, and have no conflicts.
-For instructions, refer to "Using the Configuration/Setup Utility Program" on page 37.
+6. You updated the configuration information in the Configuration/Setup Utility Program, if necessary, and have no conflicts.
+For instructions, refer to Chapter 4, "Configuring Your Computer" on page 39.
 If the problem persists, run the diagnostic programs.
-(See "Diagnostic Programs" on page 99 for information about diagnostic programs provided with your computer.)
-Additional information might also be available in IBM's online compatibility reports on the World Wide Web at http://www.pc.ibm.com/cdt/.
+(See "Diagnostic Programs" on page 97 for information about diagnostic programs provided with your computer.)
 If the problem cannot be isolated and corrected, have the computer and the option serviced.
-An IBM option that Verify that all option hardware and cable connections are secure. previously worked does not work now.
+An IBM option that previously worked Verify that all of the option hardware and cable connections are secure. does not work now.
 If the option comes with its own test instructions, use those instructions to test the option.
 If the failing option is a SCSI option, verify that: 1.
 The cables for all external SCSI options are connected correctly.
 2. The last option in each SCSI chain, or the end of the SCSI cable, is terminated correctly.
 3. All external SCSI options are turned on.
 External SCSI options must be turned on before the system is turned on.
 For more information, see your SCSI documentation.
 If the problem cannot be isolated and corrected, have the computer and option serviced.

-Parallel Port Problems Action Parallel port cannot be accessed.
-Verify that: Each port is assigned a unique address (not set to Disabled).
-Use the Configuration/Setup Utility program to check the setting.
-For instructions, refer to "Using the Configuration/Setup Utility Program" on page 37.
+Parallel Port Problems Action Parallel port cannot be Verify that: accessed.
+Each port is assigned a unique address (not set to Disabled).
+Use the Configuration/Setup Utility Program to check the setting.
+For instructions, refer to Chapter 4, "Configuring Your Computer" on page 39.
 2. The parallel-port adapter, if you added one, is properly installed and firmly seated.
 Refer to Installing Options in Your Personal Computer for instructions on adding adapters.
 If the problem cannot be isolated and corrected, have the computer serviced.
 Serial Port Problems Action Serial port cannot be Verify that: accessed.
 Each port is assigned a unique address (not set to Disabled).
-Use the Configuration/Setup Utility program to check the setting.
-For instructions, refer to "Using the Configuration/Setup Utility Program" on page 37.
+Use the Configuration/Setup Utility Program to check the setting.
+For instructions, refer to Chapter 4, "Configuring Your Computer" on page 39.
 2. The serial-port adapter, if you added one, is properly installed and firmly seated.
 Refer to Installing Options in Your Personal Computer for instructions on adding adapters.
 If the problem cannot be isolated and corrected, have the computer serviced.